Azure-Samples/azure-ai-content-understanding-with-azure-openai-python/README.md

     * [Azure Developer CLI (azd)](https://aka.ms/install-azd)
     * [Python 3.11+](https://www.python.org/downloads/)

-2. Make a new directory called `azure-ai-search-with-content-understanding-python` and clone this template into it using the `azd` CLI:
+2. Make a new directory called `azure-ai-content-understanding-with-azure-openai-python` and clone this template into it using the `azd` CLI:

     ```shell
-    azd init -t azure-ai-search-with-content-understanding-python
+    azd init -t azure-ai-content-understanding-with-azure-openai-python
     ```

     You can also use git to clone the repository if you prefer.